w3f/polkadot-wiki/docs/build-node-interaction.md

 ### Submitting a Transaction

-Submit a serialized transaction using the `tx` endpoint with an HTTP POST request.
+Submit a serialized transaction using the `transaction` endpoint with an HTTP POST request.

 ```python
 import requests